ansys/pydyna/docker/solver/README.rst

 Build the Docker image for the ``solver`` service
 =================================================

-You must build the Docker image for the PyDNA ``solver`` service and then run the image as a container.
+You must build the Docker image for the PyDYNA ``solver`` service and then run the image as a container.

 Prerequisites